andypeel/katacoda-scenarios/build-an-HTML5-UI/intro.md

 Welcome!

-You're about to make and change some HTML and JavaScript, using the React framework!
+You're about to spin up a brand new React app, and then make some fun changes to it!

-The code you will be working with is running in the Cloud ☁️
+The code you will be working with is running in the Cloud ☁️.

-Once you see `webpack compiled successfully` in the bottom-right-hand panel, you can opening the following webpage:
+In the bottom-right panel you can see we are installing some dependencies we need to build the app.

-{{TRAFFIC_HOST1_3000}}/
+This can take a few minutes, but whilst it's doing that, click on the the `START` button below to begin!